PBF Energy Inc. (PBF) Shares Down Despite Recent Market Volatility

-PBF Energy Inc. (NYSE: PBF)’s stock price has decreased by -2.44 compared to its previous closing price of 43.36.
-Nevertheless, the company has seen a -0.52% plunge in its stock price over the last five trading sessions.
+PBF Energy Inc. (NYSE: PBF)’s stock price has decreased by -4.00 compared to its previous closing price of 42.20.
+Despite this, the company has seen a fall of -6.21% in its stock price over the last five trading days.

 Is It Worth Investing in PBF Energy Inc. (NYSE: PBF) Right Now?

-PBF Energy Inc. (NYSE: PBF) has a higher price-to-earnings ratio of 1.92x compared to its average ratio, and the 36-month beta value for PBF is at 1.97.
-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”
+PBF Energy Inc. (NYSE: PBF) has a price-to-earnings ratio of 1.79x that is above its average ratio.
+Additionally, the 36-month beta value for PBF is 1.97.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”

 Click Here to Download the FREE Report.